cumbof/MetaSBT/README.md

 - [python](http://www.python.org/) (version >=3.7)
 - [wget](https://www.gnu.org/software/wget/) (version >=1.21.3)

+> **Note**:
-Please note that `MetaSBT` makes use of some advanced `howdesbt` sub-commands that are not available by default when installing HowDeSBT.
+> `MetaSBT` makes use of some advanced `howdesbt` sub-commands that are not available by default when installing HowDeSBT.
 They must be enabled by compiling the software with the alternative version of the [Makefile](https://github.com/medvedevgroup/HowDeSBT/blob/master/Makefile_full) available in the root folder of the HowDeSBT repository on GitHub.

 For what concerns CheckM, we strongly suggest to install it through `pip` or `conda`, but it will require in any case a couple of extra steps to correctly link the software to its database.
 This must be necessarily executed manually as reported on the official [CheckM Wiki](https://github.com/Ecogenomics/CheckM/wiki/Installation).

 First, you need to download the last available database from the following repository [https://data.ace.uq.edu.au/public/CheckM_databases/](https://data.ace.uq.edu.au/public/CheckM_databases/), decompress it on a dedicated location, and finally inform CheckM about where its database is located by typing:

 ```bash
 checkm data setRoot <checkm_data_dir>
 ```

+> **Note**:
-Please note that `MetaSBT` is available for Linux and macOS only.
+> `MetaSBT` is available for Linux and macOS only.

 ## Available features